-The underlying statistics this season show the champions suffered without De Bruyne.
+The underlying statistics last season show the champions suffered without De Bruyne.

-And Leroy Sane's total of five direct free-kick attempts was a team-leading figure.
+And the five direct free-kick attempts by Leroy Sane (£9.5m) were a team-leading figure.

 As such a dominant player for Pep Guardiola's side, De Bruyne's return to full fitness can be a big boost for FPL managers in 2019/20.

-It can also be good news for Aymeric Laporte, who was Man City's main threat at set-pieces last term.
+It can also be good news for Aymeric Laporte (£6.5m), who was City's main threat at set-pieces last term.

 The Frenchman scored all three of his goals this way, from a total of 17 attempts.